-The Annual Meeting of Stockholders (the "Annual Meeting") of Lee Enterprises, Incorporated, a Delaware corporation (the "Company"), will be held on the 4th floor of the Company's offices, 201 N. Harrison Street, Davenport, Iowa, 52801-1924, on February 23, 2011, at 9:00 a.m.
+The Annual Meeting of Stockholders (the "Annual Meeting") of Lee Enterprises, Incorporated, a Delaware corporation (the "Company"), will be held on the 4th floor of the Company's offices, 201 N. Harrison Street, Davenport, Iowa, 52801-1924, on March 21, 2012, at 9:00 a.m.
 CST, for the following purposes:

-- (1) To elect four directors for terms of three years; - (2) To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm; - (3) To approve, by non-binding vote, the Company's compensation of i ts executive officers; - (4) To recommend, by non-binding vote, the frequency of advisory votes on the Company's compensation of its executive officers; and - (5) To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.
+- (1) To elect four directors for terms of three years; - (2) To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm; - (3) To grant the Board of Directors the discretionary authority to effect a reverse stock split; and - (4) To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-The Board of Directors has fixed December 27, 2010 as the record date for the determination of stockholders entitled to notice of, and to vote at the Annual Meet ing.
+The Board of Directors has fixed January 23, 2012 as the record date for the determination of stockholders entitled to notice of, and to vote at the Annual Meeting.

 We are furnishing our proxy materials to you under Securities and Exchange Commission rules that allow public companies to deliver proxy materials to their stockholders using the Internet.
-On or about January 13, 2011, you were provided with a Notice of Internet Availability of Proxy Materials ("Notice") and provided access to our proxy materials over the Internet.
+On or about February 6, 2012, you were provided with a Notice of Internet Availability of Proxy Materials ("Notice") and provided access to our proxy materials over the Internet.

 We encourage you to attend the Annual Meeting.
 However, it is important that your shares be represented whether or not you plan to attend.
-Even if yo u plan to attend the Annual Meeting, please vote, as instructed in the Proxy Statement as promptly as possible to ensure that your vote is recorded.
+Even if you plan to attend the Annual Meeting, please vote, as instructed in the Proxy Statement as promptly as possible to ensure that your vote is recorded.
 Alternatively, you may follow the procedures outlined in the Notice to request a paper proxy card to submit your vote by mail.
 If you attend the meeting and your shares are registered in your name, you may withdraw your proxy at that time and vote your shares in person.